Kawai

 Retail prices change, so check current pricing at retailers.

-No verified product page is available yet, so these buttons open retailer search results.
+These buttons open retailer search results and may include affiliate tracking where available.
 Stock and listing status can change without notice.

-The RD-2000 EX edges ahead in Touch Reality.
+the RD-2000 EX is stronger in piano-like touch.
 The MP7SE costs $201 less.
-Choose the RD-2000 EX if you prioritize realistic touch.
+Choose the RD-2000 EX if piano-like touch matters most.

-Roland RD-2000 EX →The RD-2000 edges ahead in Touch Reality.
+Roland RD-2000 EX →the RD-2000 is stronger in piano-like touch.
 The RD-2000 costs $199 less.
-Choose the RD-2000 if you prioritize realistic touch.
+Choose the RD-2000 if piano-like touch matters most.

-A console digital piano is the closest thing to an acoustic upright you'll find without tuning and hammers.
+Korg Grandstage X →A console digital piano is the closest thing to an acoustic upright you'll find without tuning and hammers.
 With a fixed cabinet, built-in three-pedal unit, and speakers voiced for the room, it behaves like a piece of furniture first and an instrument second.
 This guide explains what separates a great console from a middling one, which features actually matter at home, and which models deliver the best balance of touch, tone, and craftsmanship.

 Read more →A church piano has a harder job than a home piano.
 It needs to cover hymn accompaniment on Sunday morning, lead a praise set on Saturday night, back a choir rehearsal midweek, and survive the move between sanctuary and youth room.
 This guide explains what matters most in a worship context — reliable sounds, simple controls under stage lighting, clean connection to the sound desk — and which models serve that role without overspending.
 It also addresses when a stage piano or an arranger keyboard is a better fit than a standard digital piano.

 Read more →Classical piano demands more from an instrument than almost any other style.
 The keybed has to respond to the lightest whisper and the heaviest chord.
 The pedals have to behave like those on an acoustic grand.
 The sound engine has to hold up under close listening.
-This guide focuses on digital pianos that can genuinely support serious classical study — from late beginners through to conservatory-bound players — and explains what really matters when you compare them.
+This guide focuses on digital pianos that can genuinely support serious classical study, from late beginners through to conservatory-bound players, and explains what really matters when you compare them.

 Read more →You've played for a year or two.
 You can read music, hold a rhythm, and tackle pieces beyond the beginner books.
 You're also starting to notice where your current piano holds you back — usually the key action and the dynamic range.
 This guide is for players ready to leave the entry level.
 It explains what an intermediate-grade instrument actually changes, which specs matter now that you can hear the difference, and which models hit the sweet spot between price and real musical return.